iwarra/iwarra/README.md

 ### Hi there, I'm Ivona 👋

+I'm a frontend web developer with a background in communications and management.
+Playing with my blog was the initial spark that ignited my interest in programming.
+I enjoy building things and love to combine functionality with design.
+In my free time, I love learning new things, reading books, and petting dogs.

 <!--
 **iwarra/iwarra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.